tshort/mdpad/index.md

 Interactivity is provided by JavaScript.

 The target audience is someone who knows a bit of JavaScript and wants to make simple web applications.
+The key feature of *mdpad* is easy authoring of interactive web pages:

+- Markdown for clean, easy page creation
+- No complicated JavaScript toolkits
+- No tangled callbacks
+- Easy form creation
+- Helpers to load more scripts
+- Helpers to load csv, json, and xml data
+- Plotting built in

 Markdown is an easy way to make web pages, and with a bit of glue, JavaScript code blocks become "live".
 Data and form elements entered